Here's exactly what happens when you reach out to ClearPath.

 A member of our team calls you.

 Your care coordinator is the first person you'll speak to at ClearPath.
-Their job is not to sell you anything.
-It's to understand your situation properly and give you an honest picture of whether regenerative medicine looks like a realistic option.
+Their job is simple: understand your situation properly and make sure the next step is the right one for you.

 3